 Our school links closely with the local authority and our school contribution (this document) is a part of the Local Offer.
-This is available to look at on www.leics.gov.uk and explains the local authority's services and what its aims are in relation to SEND.
+This is available to look at on Special educational needs and disability | Leicestershire County Council and explains the local authority's services and what its aims are in relation to SEND.